 Many other professional artists and printmakers live or are connected to Masham:

 Tim, Maureen and Zoe Simon

-Look out for their work in one of the five galleries, Uredale Glassblowers – a working studio where you can also try your hand, there are changing art exhibitions in the galleries and Masham Town Hall hosts an annual summer art exhibition.
+Look out for their work in one of the five galleries, or at Uredale Glassblowers (a working glass studio where you can also try your hand).
+There are changing art exhibitions in the galleries and Masham Town Hall hosts an annual summer art exhibition.

 Creativity came to the rescue when Masham’s A1 exit road and sign were unceremoniously removed by the authorities in 2011.
-The sudden reduction in visitors hit us hard and after a fruitless battle with the authorities, Masham came up with a its own creative solution.
-In 2013 an unofficial alternative sign designed by artist Rob Blades and handmade and painted by volunteers, was erected on the side of the A1.
-A media campaign ensued featuring the our lovely sign and after 3 years and much publicity, Masham officially went back on the map in 2016.
-A triumph of creativity over bureaucracy we think!
+The sudden reduction in visitors hit us hard and after a fruitless battle with the authorities, Masham came up with a its own creative solution with an unofficial alternative sign designed by artist Rob Blades and handmade and painted by volunteers.

 The good signposting now means anyone interested in feeling Masham’s creative pulse can now easily find us!
-The bi-annual high quality contemporary art and craft show, “Crafted by Hand” attracts over 1,500 visitors.
-Taking place in Masham Town Hall, there are over 40 exhibitors selected for this great event.
-Watch demonstrations and even have a go yourself.
+The bi-annual high quality contemporary art and craft show, “Crafted by Hand” attracts over 40 exhibitors and 1,500 visitors.
+It takes place in Masham Town Hall and you can watch demonstrations and even have a go.
 Perhaps you’ll get a taste for creative adventure…

 There are lots of creative adventures to be had in Masham.
 Try extending your creativity in the kitchen with a cookery course at Swinton Park.
 Or, just outside Masham, ArtisOn is a vibrant and friendly art centre which brings together over 80 artists and makers to teach 250 courses and day workshops a year.
 Over 1,500 people are drawn to Masham every year to get their creative juices flowing!